Priyanka1809/MachineLearning_Project/README.md

-# House Price Prediction for King county in Seattle
+# House Price Prediction
-#This is my Machine Learning Project in which I have done both regression and classification on two different datasets.
+#This dataset contains house sale prices for King County, which includes Seattle.
+It includes homes sold
+between May 2014 and May 2015.
+The goal is to predict the house sale price in King County by building regression models that can fit the dataset the best.
+The dataset consists of 21613 rows and 21 columns.
+Consider price as the target column for regression tasks.